a b o u t m e

 A needed antidote to our consumption-driven world.

+Creating is a never ending process of growth and exploration.
 Does a creative thought process really start with a white canvas which is basically a standard form?
 Or doesn't a thought process already start from scratch?

 Creating an object that is still searching for its form of existence.

 My ever-unquenched hunger for experimentation and searching brought me to light-weight concrete panels, which allow me to work more organically and authentically.
-It gives me so much more freedom to express depth without limitation.

 To me, art is not a work of art but a piece of work in which the form is built up only to have pieces or holes drilled out or cut.
 Its imperfection completes it for me.
-I love the artistic reinvention of concrete because it ‘s a rewarding natural product which I eventually finish with natural pigments. (it adds value to know where the pigments come from.
-Umbria, Siena, Bohemia, the pigment Afghan lapis lazuli, chalk from sarti etc)
+I love the artistic reinvention of concrete because it ‘s a rewarding natural product which I eventually finish with natural pigments. (it adds value for me to know where the pigments come from.
+Umbria, Siena, Bohemia, the pigment Afghan lapis lazuli, chalk from Sarti etc)

 I also like making the rusting process where iron particles are processed with acid, so that the oxidation process starts very slowly.
 It's so fascinating to see a work creating itself.
-I love the surprise of the outcome.
-Just like the crackle process, in which a homemade paste turns out to be a natural crackled work.
-Feeling the paste, disconnected from the thoughts about the final result.
-The cracks symbolize the vulnerability of life.